lensapp/lens/docs/extensions/capabilities/styling.md

 --border-radius: 3px;
 ```

-They are intended to set consistent margins and paddings across components, e.g.
+These variables are intended to set consistent margins and paddings across components.
+For example:

 ```css
 .status {